JosephMumo/alx-low_level_programming/0x00-hello_world/README.md

-a script that compiles a C file but does not link
+script to generate assembly code of C